 Origin and History

-The full version of Matsyendrasana was the favorite pose of Sage Matsyendranath, the founder of Hatha Yoga and Nath Sampradhaya (Nath tradition).
+The full version of Matsyendrasana was the favorite pose of Sage Matsyendranath, the founder of Hatha Yoga and Nath Sampradaya (Nath tradition).
 Hatha Yoga Pradipika describes the full form of Matsyendrasana.

 Curious legend of Sage Matsyendra

 There is a legend about Sage Matsyendra.
-Once Lord Shiva (Lord Adinath) went to lonely island with Goddess Parvati.
+Once Lord Shiva (Lord Adinath) went to a lonely island with Goddess Parvati.
 He taught the secrets of Yoga to Parvati.
-Lord Shiva saw a fish heard that teaching and remain still its mind being concentrated.
+Lord Shiva saw a fish hear that teaching and remain still its mind being concentrated.
 On seeing the concentration, Lord Shiva took mercy on the Fish and made him an accomplished Yogi with a divine body.
 He came to be known as Matsyendra.
-Alternate versions of this legend is also available.
-Thus Lord Adinath is the founder of Hatha Yoga and Yogi Matsyendranath is first disciple.
+Alternate versions of this legend are also available.
+Thus Lord Adinath is the founder of Hatha Yoga and Yogi Matsyendranath is the first disciple.

 Ardha Matsyendrasana Safety and Precautions

-Those who have gone through surgery in knees or knee ailments should avoid this posture.
+Those who have gone through surgery for their knees or knee ailments should avoid this posture.

 Ardha Matsyendrasana Steps

 Sit with your legs stretched out.
-Bend the right leg and place the right foot on the floor out side of left knee with toes facing forward.
+Bend the right leg and place the right foot on the floor outside of the left knee with toes facing forward.

 Bend the left leg and bring the foot to the right buttock.
 The left heel should touch the right buttock and the outside of the left leg should be on the floor.

-Reverse the steps to release the posture and repeat with other side.
+Reverse the steps to release the posture and repeat it with the other side.

 Initially, a practice of one or two minutes on each side is enough.
-Gradually, it may be extended to the duration of five minutes on each side.
+Gradually, it may be extended to a duration of five minutes on each side.

-The release procedure should be Step 5 through Step 1 in the reverse order.
+The release procedure should be Step 5 through Step 1 in reverse order.